spaforms365/spaforms365.github.io/_docs/index.md

 ## How to use SPA Forms ?

 For SharePoint Visitor or Contributor, SPA Forms project natively replaces out-of-box list form with alternative page, delivering better visual appearance and custom functionality.
-[View in action &rarr;](/docs/usage/#runtime)
+[Preview &rarr;](/docs/usage/#runtime)

 User in designer role can develop SPA form for SharePoint list in a web browser, similar to user experience provided by SharePoint out-of-box.
+[Preview &rarr;](/docs/designer-content/#placingcomponents)
 <br/>
 <br/>
 Interactively designed form, automatically generates source code for SPA Form project on your behalf.
 Further that automatically scaffolded and provisioned SPA Form project can be directly published to use with SharePoint list on production.